An Amazing Ride: Study Offers Dengue Treatment Hope - UrduPoint

 But in some people, the immune response is weaker and that leaves them vulnerable to reinfection with different strains, which can produce more serious symptoms.

-Given that JNJ-A07 works to reduce viraemia, Biering and Harris cautioned that research is needed into whether this might leave people more susceptible to reinfection.
+Given that JNJ-A07 works to reduce viraemia, Biering and Harris said research was needed into whether this might leave people more susceptible to reinfection.